EU Startup Funding: How to Get Grants in the European Union?

 4. Education-based grants in the EU

 If you want to study in Europe to help you succeed as an entrepreneur, there are lots of grants and scholarships to help you do so.
-Not only this, but under the Erasmus+ program, if you’re already a student, you can study in another EU country for a period of time without paying additional tuition fees.
+Not only this but under the Erasmus+ program, if you’re already a student, you can study in another EU country for a period of time without paying additional tuition fees.
+Under programs such as Horizon Europe, there are also grants that promote health research and innovation by concentrating on health solutions.

 Find out more about the education-based grants available in the European Union.